 Definition

-- Business analysis – management needs to prepare sales, operating cost, and profit projections to determine whether a new product satisfies company objectives.
+- Business analysis – Management prepares sales, operating cost, and profit projections to determine whether a new product satisfies company objectives.
+[1]

 These stages are roughly sequential, but may in some cases occur simultaneously.
 Occasionally the term’s meaning is restricted to that part of the process done by technical (e.g., research and development) departments.